noklesta/glossa_testcorpus/README.md

 Requirements
 ------------
-The finished corpus is included in this repository, and it is not necessary to re-create it, but it can be accomplished by running the `create_corpus.rb` ruby script.
+The finished corpus is included in this repository and does not need to be re-created, but it can nevertheless be accomplished by running the `create_corpus.rb` ruby script.
 In that case you will need the nokogiri ruby gem (`sudo gem install nokogiri`).

 References